 Registration now open for researchers for the Collaborative's annual science conference 2015, which will be held in Newcastle on Tuesday, October 13 and Wednesday, October 14.

 Register now here.
 Book now to save over £90.

 After the success of last year's conference which brought together over 70 of the UK's best researchers, this year's conference will include a keynote presentation and Neuropathology session chaired by Professor José Montoya of Stanford University, along with plenary sessions led by other eminent international researchers on the autonomic system; genomics, epigenetics and metabolomics; clinical trials; and sleep.
 More information can be found on the registration site.

-You can read the CMRC's detailed report of the conference as it becomes available.
+You can also read the CMRC's detailed report of last year's conference.

 About the CMRC

 The CMRC was launched in April 2013.
 Bringing together researchers, major funders and M.E. charities, the aim of the Collaborative is to: